donaldaverill/meteor-package-anti-gravity/README.md

-#### Plugin for Constellation used to compare app packages with latest available from the Meteor package repository.
+##### Plugin for [Constellation](https://atmospherejs.com/babrahams/constellation) used to compare app packages with latest available from the Meteor package repository.

+`meteor add fourquet:anti-gravity`